schwartzlab-methods/NEST/vignette/user_guide.md

 We provide the arguments for running various steps of CellNEST model along with the preferred values as default.
+Most of the arguments are self-explanatory.
+The parameters that may need changing are discussed.

 ## Data Preprocess
 ### Arguments